hostjane/hostjane.github.io/_pages/sellers.md

 # Subcontracting policy

-You're free use subcontractors to fulfil Services on HostJane so long as you meet these requirements:
+You're free to use subcontractors to fulfill Services on HostJane so long as you meet these requirements:

 * You have a legal arrangement to resell Work from your subcontractor